 Recent forecasts for the GDPNow model are available here.
 More extensive numerical details—including underlying source data, forecasts, and model parameters—are available as a separate spreadsheet.
 You can also view an archive of recent commentaries from GDPNow estimates.

-The GDPNow model estimate for real GDP growth (seasonally adjusted annual rate) in the second quarter of 2021 is 7.4 percent on July 27, down from 7.6 percent on July 20.
-After recent releases from the National Association of Realtors and the U.S. Census Bureau, the nowcast of second-quarter real gross private domestic investment growth decreased from 3.9 percent to 2.8 percent.
+The GDPNow model estimate for real GDP growth (seasonally adjusted annual rate) in the third quarter of 2021 is 3.7 percent on September 21, up from 3.6 percent on September 16.
+After this morning's housing starts report from the U.S. Census Bureau, the nowcast of third-quarter real residential investment growth increased from -1.6 percent to -1.5 percent.

 - GDPNow Forecast